Test Script Intention Generation for Mobile Application via GUI Image and Code Understanding: Experiment

-Among the failing mapping operations, according to our in-depth observation, we find that most operations that fail to be mapped are transition operations.
-In other words, such operations do not have concrete test intents, and they just play the role of transiting from the former operation to the next operation.
-Therefore, it is hard to infer the corresponding test intents for transition operations even for testing experts.
+We also conduct an investigation on the failing results to see why some operations cannot be mapped by \id or by \xpath.
+Among the failing mapping operations, according to our in-depth observation, most operations that fail to be mapped are transition operations.
+In other words, such operations do not have concrete test intentions, and they just play the role of transiting from the former operation to the next operation.
+For example, \texttt{scroll()} function just means to scroll the app activity to link the former and latter operations to push forward the testing process, and it does no contains the target functionalities or test goals, \ie the test intention concept defined in this paper.
+Such transition operations do not contain specific test intentions, so it is hard to infer the corresponding test intentions for transition operations even for testing experts. \vvv{As we described in our motivation part, there are only selector type, selector, operation, and content in the test scripts, it is hardly possible to identify which steps are transition operations, and such transition operations are identified during our manual review to the evaluation results, and it is also difficult to automatically generate ``intentions'' for such transition operations.
+Besides, such transition operations do not actually express any ``intentions'' targeting on the app functionalities.
+However, such transition operations naturally exist in the GUI test scripts, we believe it may cause a bias if we directly remove such transition operations during our evaluation.}